gsuuon/note.nvim/README.md

 You can create a custom template for daily notes at `<note root>/.note/daily_template`. note comes with [treesitter based highlighting](#tree-sitter) but falls back to a syntax file if the grammar is not installed.

 [Keymaps](#keymaps) are added for note.nvim commands with a default prefix of `<leader>n`.

+By default, files in `*/notes/.*` will get the note filetype via `vim.filetype.add` at the lowest priority but you can use the `.note` extension to make it explicit.

 ### Items
 Items can be properties or tasks.
 The first character is a marker that indicates the type and status of the item, some examples: